v4nderstruck/kk/kk-bin/src/keymap/DESIGN.md

 - Use `Arc`(from `arc_swap`) to allow for multiple references to the same KeymapTree
 - Use `HashMap` for O(1) lookup of KeymapTree (and to avoid Tree Traversal Implementation hehe)
+- A subtree `None` denotes that it is the leaf
 - Use `serde` for config deserialization
 - Add Whitecard Character matching to allow for "any" key input